 Tui Goon recorded that in Kunming the family "lived on the Second (上二) street.
 Hock How had a jewelry store.
 Larry went to Wu Wha Middle School."

 In 1945 when it seemed that the war was about to end, Hock How took Larry to the United States, flying over the “Hump” to Calcutta.
 They stayed for four months before they arranged to travel by freighter to Port Angels, Maine, where they arrived in December.
-Hock How then enrolled Larry in a private school in upstate New York
+Hock How then enrolled Larry at the Hackley School in upstate Tarrytown, New York.

 Meanwhile Hock How and his old business partner, Mr. Kwong, opened an office on Wall Street for Jing Hong & Co.
 Over the next year, the company obtained the agency rights in Burma for International Harvester, Packard Motor Company, Cummins Diesel Engines, and Austin cars for British Motors.
 Hock How also returned to Stanford Univeristy to pay off his interest free promissory note from 1932.
 In December 1946, Hock How flew on a cargo plane to Shanghai then caught another airplane to Bhamo in northern Burma and a train to Rangoon.
 There he opened an office and showroom for Jing Hong Trading Corporation.